Be a Presentation Virtuoso with Deliberate Practice

 Another way you can create memorable moments in your presentation is by making use of props.
 If you remember our discussion on Nancy Duarte’s STAR (Something They’ll Always Remember) Moments, acting out your core message with the help of props is an effective way to give the audience something to talk about.

 Lastly, PowerPoint and visuals also play an important role in a technology presentation.
-Don’t forget to prepare a well-designed deck that incorporates your branding through colors and images.
-Aside from the aesthetics, it should also do a perfect job of illustrating the nuts and bolts of the product or service you’re pitching.
+Don’t forget to prepare a well-designed deck incorporating your branding through colors and images.
+Aside from the aesthetics, it should also perfectly illustrate the nuts and bolts of the product or service you’re pitching.

 How?
 By making sure your data is well-presented.
 Make it stand out by focusing on the most crucial numbers and getting creative with your visualizations.